 This criterion is proposed to be retained whenever extracted mineral materials are used.
 It is a key question that there should be a restriction on the source of extraction, in such way that EU Ecolabel products ensure to not proceed from sources placed in protected habitats.
-According to Quantis (2012), for perlite extraction, blasting contributes more than half of the impact on ecosystem quality.
+According to Quantis (2012), for perlite extraction (through drilling and blasting techniques in this study), blasting contributes more than half of its impact on ecosystem quality.